dryruby/ebnf/README.md

   <tr><td><code>[a-zA-Z], [#xN-#xN]</code>
     <td>matches any Char or HEX with a value in the range(s) indicated (inclusive).</td></tr>
   <tr><td><code>[abc], [#xN#xN#xN]</code></td>
-    <td>matches any UTF-8 Char or HEX with a value among the characters enumerated.
+    <td>matches any UTF-8 R\_CHAR or HEX with a value among the characters enumerated.
 The last component may be '-'.
 Enumerations and ranges may be mixed in one set of brackets.</td></tr>
   <tr><td><code>[^a-z], [^#xN-#xN]</code></td>
     <td>matches any UTF-8 Char or HEX a value outside the range indicated.</td></tr>
   <tr><td><code>[^abc], [^#xN#xN#xN]</code></td>
-    <td>matches any UTF-8 Char or HEX with a value not among the characters given.
+    <td>matches any UTF-8 R\_CHAR or HEX with a value not among the characters given.
 The last component may be '-'.
-Enumerations and ranges of forbidden values may be mixed in one set of brackets.</td></tr>
+Enumerations and ranges of excluded values may be mixed in one set of brackets.</td></tr>
   <tr><td><code>"string"</code></td>
     <td>matches a literal string matching that given inside the double quotes.</td></tr>
   <tr><td><code>'string'</code></td>